pleikis12/financialdashboard/README.md

 How to build Docker Image -
 In terminal access the root folder off "test" run command
 1. docker build -t financial-dashboard .
-2. Forward Port with command in terminal - "docker run -d -p 8080:80 financial-dashboard"
-3. docker-compose up -d
+2. docker-compose up
-4. Check docker program if the image is contanerized, and images for the program has been built
+3. Check docker program if the image is contanerized, and images for the program has been built
-5. Test by accessing the url "localhost:8080"
+4. Test by accessing the url "localhost:8080"